 Urtica dioica, commonly referred to as Stinging Nettles or simply Nettles, is a perennial herb native to the moist, shaded forests of Europe and North America.
 It can be found quite easily at low-to-middle-elevations, thanks to its stinging hairs.
 The hairs, which contain formic acid, also found in fire ants, are just one aspect of why this plant should be in your medicine cabinet.

 According to recent statistics from the CDC, Gout, Diabetes, and Cardiovascular disease are primarily indigenous to men.
 Nettle is great for these conditions and others afflicting men.
 Dr. John Sherman writes in The Complete Prescriber that it can be used safely and effectively to ease the symptoms of cystitis, impotence, pre-diabetes, hypoglycemia, and heart conditions.
-Specifically, the leaves can be used in extracts internally to ease symptoms of hay fever (encapsulated freeze-dried nettle leaf is ideal), asthma, gouty arthritis, and edema.
-It is also used as a classic spring tonic, rejuvenator, and vitality inducer.

 After a brief survey of the uses for nettle root, leaf, and seed, now you can use it during the winter months to keep you energetic and healthy for the holidays into the spring.
 It is a safe-and-easy-to-use herb.
 It is great to harvest and cook in your foods in the spring, and even juice and a key addition to your medicine cabinet.